Kritchanaxt/bot-auto-room/README.md

     -   Used broad logic to find buttons by Role, Text, Class, and specific attributes (`jsname`, `aria-label`).
     -   Implemented fallback search strategies (if Strategy A fails, try B, then C).

+## ☁️ Continuous Integration (CI) Deployment

+This project acts as a proof-of-concept for **Serverless Browser Automation** using GitHub Actions (`.github/workflows/booking.yml`).

+### How it operates in CI:
+1.  **Scheduled Execution**: Configured with CRON syntax to trigger automation scripts at varying intervals.
+2.  **Secure Configuration**: All sensitive operational parameters are injected via **Encrypted Secrets Management** (e.g., GitHub Secrets), adhering to DevSecOps best practices.
+No sensitive data is exposed in the codebase.
+3.  **Headless Environment**: The bot executes in a headless Linux environment (Ubuntu latest) within a container.
+4.  **Artifact Evidence**: Determining success/failure in a headless environment is hard.
+The workflow automatically uploads **Screenshots** (success or error) as build artifacts for post-run analysis.

+> **⚠️ Note on Cloud IPs**: Running automation from datacenter IPs (like GitHub Actions) significantly increases the "Bot Score" assigned by WAFs.
+While convenient, this method is more easily detected than running locally on a residential IP.

 ## ⚠️ Disclaimer
 This code is for **educational and research purposes only**.
 It demonstrates the capabilities and limitations of browser automation tools like Playwright.
 Attempting to bypass security measures on third-party services may violate their Terms of Service.